spraakbanken/sb-api-doc/guidelines.md

 ## Examples

 For inspiration, see some of the already available specifications for Språkbanken’s tools:
-* Korp-länk
-* Sparv-länk
-* etc
+* TODO: Korp's OAS file, Korp's documentation page
+* TODO: Sparv's OAS file, Sparv's documentation page

 ## Template

-Check the files TODO for a basic skeleton of an OAS.
+Check the files in the templates folder for a basic skeleton of an OAS.

+## Generating HTML documentation from OAS

+For now Språkbanken uses [Redoc](https://github.com/Rebilly/ReDoc) for automatic conversion of the OAS files into an HTML documentation page.

+* TODO: Instructions for uploading info om OAS to GitHub, webhooks etc...
+* TODO: Redoc test page (paste a URL or document and get a preview of the Redoc HTML)

 ## Tools